githubcatw/ReplaceEmoji/README.md

 ```
 This app uses ReplaceEmoji.
-It is available for at https://github.com/githubcatw/ReplaceEmoji.
+It is available at https://github.com/githubcatw/ReplaceEmoji.
 ```

 ## Emoji X is missing!
 Emoji Y is replaced incorrectly!
 There is no replacement for set Z!